tigressine/plum/docs/README.rst

-plomachine
+plum
 ----------
-NOTE: This readme is out of date and has not been updated with the most current information.

-This project is a PL/0 virtual machine and compiler.
-It's being built for class but it's such an interesting project that I felt it was worthy of a repository.
-The only component available is the virtual machine at the moment, but this will change as the semester progresses.
+This project is a PL/0 interpreter that is capable of scanning, parsing, and then executing PL/0 on an included virtual machine.
+The interpreter is modal and a great deal of effort has gone into making its command interface intuitive and clear.
+What follows is an explanation of all modes, flags, and setup instructions.

 setup
 -----
 To download and setup for use, clone the repository and build from the source files using the following commands.
 Note that you will need ``git`` and ``gcc`` installed to download and build the program.
 It's possible that this project could be built with a different C compiler but I haven't tried it.
 ::
-  git clone https://www.github.com/tgsachse/plomachine.git && cd plomachine
+  git clone https://www.github.com/tgsachse/plum.git && cd plum
-  ./Build.sh
+  ./build.sh

-This produces an executable named ``plomachine`` that can then be used to run PL/0 btyecode.
-See below!
+This produces an executable named ``plum`` that can then be used to run PL/0.
+Note that the name "plum" is derived from "plvm", an acronym for **P**\ rogramming **L**\ anguage/0 **V**\ irtual **M**\ achine (the name was thought up before the project became a full-fledged interpreter).

 usage
 -----
-Using plomachine is easy!
+Using plum is easy!
 Simply pass your bytecode to the machine as the first argument and the machine will execute that code.
 This is the command:
 ::
   ./plomachine yourbytecode.plc